Carcross And Area Travel Guide

 Tagish Bridge Recreation Site at km 21 on Tagish Road is a popular fishing spot and a good place to watch migrating swans in spring and fall.
 This is a place where hundreds of swans gather at certain times.

-Tagish is a small community with a population just under 400 residents and is located at Six Mile River, where the northern tip of Tagish Lake connects to Marsh Lake.
+Tagish is a small community with a population of just under 400 residents and is located at Six Mile River, where the northern tip of Tagish Lake connects to Marsh Lake.
 Most of the residents commute to Whitehorse for work.
 It’s the place where Whitehorse residents have weekend cottages to get away from the city hustle.

 Tagish also has also played a big role during the Klondike Gold Rush.
 The waterways around Tagish made it an ideal route for stampeders.
 The North-West Mounted Police set up a post 3 km upriver from the current site of Tagish.
 During the gold rush, almost 30,000 fortune seekers registered at the post on their way to the goldfields.
 Two of the post’s five buildings are still standing today.